geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

 ```
 java -DconfigFilePath=C:\dataset\Configuration\config.properties -jar target/Producing-TO-DATA-TOPIC-jar-with-dependencies.jar
 ```
-The -DconfigFilePath=C:\dataset\Configuration\config.properties is optional.
+The `-DconfigFilePath=C:\dataset\Configuration\config.properties` is optional and the file path `C:\dataset\Configuration\config.properties` used as example.
 If it is not set, the application will use the default values to configure the App.

 # Contact
-If you have any questions, please contact me at `gkafakis@tuc.gr`
+If you have any questions, please contact me at `gkalfakis@tuc.gr`